mashupgarage/MG-Eng-Playbook/standards/tests/general-testing-guidelines.md

 ## Inputs and outputs should be predictable

 We don't want tests that randomly pass or fail unexpectedly.
 This can cause delays in CI pipelines which hinders delivery of updates.
 As such we need to make tests predictable where given a certain input we are sure of what the output will be.
+Here are some practices we recommend:

+### Always use explicit dates

+When we rely on current system date/time we can end up with tests that fail unexpectedly on certain dates.
+For example we have a function that changes logic at the end of the month.
+If we rely on system time to test this behavior there's a chance that it behaves different at end of month compared to other days.
+We need a way to control the date to make things predictable
+- ✅ pass date as argument
+- ✅ use time tools to set current time (e.g. `travel_to` in rails)
+- ❌ use system time (e.g. DateTime.current, Timex.now(), Date())